AnkKumarGupta/CyberGuard_Assignment/README.md

 # CyberGuard_Assignment

-Generated Two Files random.pcap by executing the code file random.py and actual.pcap by executing the code file actual.py, both with a count of 10 packets.
+Generated Two Files, first is random.pcap by executing the code file random.py and the second is actual.pcap by executing the code file actual.py, both with a count of 10 packets.

 On analyzing actual.pcap using Wireshark, tried to find out some suspicious instances and the one which I suspected is that There is an abrupt 46 seconds delay while loading 6th to 7th packet, it might be an indication of some suspicious activity.